danmbox/briss2/README.txt

 ########################
 You can run the application by executing following command in terminal:

-java -jar briss-0.0.6.jar
+java -jar briss-0.0.7.jar

 ########################
 Instructions
 ########################
 1) Load a pdf by pressing "Load"
 2) Create multiple crop rectangles for all page cluster: Each crop rectangle will result in a cropped page.
  2.1) Press the left mouse button on a corner where you want to start 2.2) Draw the rectangle
  2.3) Release the mouse button
+ * [OPTIONAL] Drag around crop rectangles (press and hold mouse button down)
+ * [OPTIONAL] Set width/height to maximum: Select the crop rectangles by holding down CTRL + left click into rectangle to select.
+All crop rectangles will be resized to the biggest one, either on width or height.
 3) Start the cropping by pressing "Crop" and specify the destination of the cropped pdf.